kammitama5/kammitama5.github.io/_posts/2021-5-24-Monday-May-24th.md

 ## So on to my next task!
 - I'm super excited and will update as the week progresses, in this space.
 - It's almost tomorrow, so uh, I should get some sleep.
+- We are also pair programming on Wednesday, an offer made to both of us as something our mentor would do!
+So I took up the offer for this Wednesday!

 ## Other stuff happening this week
 - There is a LOT going on.
 I'm at [IEEE S&P](https://www.ieee-security.org/TC/SP2021/), and met the most *amazing* mentor.
 We had a speed-mentorship, and I thought I would meet people briefly, but